Table of Contents

 A protocol typically defines one or more connections through which the element running the protocol communicates with the device (or multiple devices).
 DataMiner supports different types of connections, such as SNMP, serial, HTTP, etc. A protocol can define multiple connections of different types (e.g. an HTTP connection and two SNMP connections).

-It can sometimes be necessary to specify which connection a particular functionality relates to in a protocol.
+In the connector logic, it is sometimes necessary to specify to which connection particular functionality relates.
 This is done using an integer value denoting the connection ID.
-The main connection always has ID 0, and every additional connection defined in the protocol corresponds to an incremented ID (For the example above, this means the serial connection has ID 0 and the SNMP connection has ID 1).
+The main connection has ID 0, and every additional connection defined in the protocol corresponds to an incremented ID.
+(For the example above, this means that the main HTTP connection has ID 0, the smart-serial connection has ID 1, and the second HTTP connection has ID 2.)

 By default, groups and actions that involve a connection always use the main connection (connection ID 0).
 In case another connection should be used, this must be specified in the protocol.